liamrathke/muse-ui/src-docs/views/components/alert/README_EN.md

 ## Alert

-Alert help display some messages!
+Alerts display important messages to the user.

 ### Examples